val3r1o/Dell-startup-ansible/README.md

 TESTED with Ansible 2.9.13 and Python 3.6.9

-Prerequisites:
+# Prerequisites:

-Dell OS10.5.x physical or Virtual Environment i.e., with GNS3
+- Dell OS10.5.x physical or Virtual Environment i.e., with GNS3
+- GNS3project will be share when the project is completed

-Get an Ubuntu 18.04 fresh installed.
+- Get an Ubuntu 18.04 fresh installed.

 Run initialize.sh on your Ubuntu it will install all software needed and a very basic Config_host name Ansible Playbook.